-- Coastal Carolina University (Conway, SC) - ▶ CUNY Medgar Evers College (Brooklyn, NY) - Dixie State College of Utah (Saint George, UT) - ▶ Farmingdale State College (Farmingdale, NY) - Indiana University-Kokomo (Kokomo, IN) - ▶ Mesa State College (Grand Junction, CO) - ▶ Missouri Southern State University (Joplin, MO) - Pennsylvania State University-Penn State Altoona (Altoona, PA) - ▶ University of Arkansas-Fort Smith (Fort Smith, AR) - ▶ West Virginia University at Parkersburg (Parkersburg, WV)
+- ▶ Coastal Carolina University (Conway, SC) - ▶ Colorado Mesa University (Grand Junction, CO) - ► CUNY Medgar Evers College (Brooklyn, NY) - ▶ Dixie State College of Utah (Saint George, UT) - Farmingdale State College (Farmingdale, NY) - Indiana University-Kokomo (Kokomo, IN) - ▶ Missouri Southern State University (Joplin, MO) - ▶ Pennsylvania State University-Penn State Altoona (Altoona, PA) - ▶ University of Arkansas-Fort Smith (Fort Smith, AR) - ▶ West Virginia University at Parkersburg (Parkersburg, WV)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2009
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2010

-NOTE: For this survey year, institutions could report race and ethnicity using both 1977 (old) and 1997 (new) Office of Management and Budget categories.
-Categories shown in this figure are derived by adding comparable categories from both old and new; however, the "Two or more races" category appears only in the 1997 version.
+NOTE: For this survey year, institutions were required to report race and ethnicity using the 1997 (new) Office of Management and Budget categories.
 For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
 Median values for the comparison group will not add to 100 percent.
 See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
 N is the number of institutions in the comparison group.